Leeds School of Business

 The Leeds School of Business is a college of the University of Colorado Boulder in the United States, established 1906.
 As of April 2022, the school reports an enrollment of over 3800 undergraduate students.
 In 2001, the college was named for the Leeds family, spearheaded by alumnus Michael Leeds of New York, who committed $35 million to the school.
+Vijay Khatri is the current dean.

 History

 What is today known as the Leeds School of Business began in 1906 as the College of Comm, a division of the College of Liberal Arts.
 The University of Colorado was one of the leaders in establishing a college of commerce, according to the Biennial Report of 1906-1908.
 The report noted that the distinction between the College of Commerce and the ordinary business college.
 "The man who is to be a leader in business must know something of law, economics, the markets of the world, and the location of available power and labor."

 In 1922, the business program became the School of Business Administration and relocated to the basement of Guggenheim, the former law school building.
 The faculty was enlarged to a total of 15, and the school was on its way to become one of the university's first principal professional schools.

 The business program was accredited by the Association to Advance Collegiate Schools of Business (AACSB), the accrediting body of business schools, in 1937.
 The AACSB recognition is only given to those schools that achieve and maintain established standards with respect to curriculum, faculty, library resources, and financial support.
 At this point the business school was still without a real home.
 Classes were being held in several buildings across campus.

 In 1960, the school began offering doctoral degrees in business, and by 1965 the success of the program prompted the University of Colorado Board of Regents to establish the Graduate School of Business to administer master's degrees.
 The school moved to its present location in 1970.